CradlePHP/cradlephp.github.io/docs/traits/helper.md

 class: page-docs page-docs-traits-helper
 title:  "Helper Traits - Cradle"
 description: "Helper traits is a library of class feature enhancements."
+menu_title: Helper Traits
+menu:
+  binder: Binder (1)
+  condition: Conditional (1)
+  loop: Loop (1)
+  instance: Instance (1)
+  singleton: Singleton (1)
 ---
 # Helper Traits

+Helper traits are miscellaneous traits used to add class features and enhance your existing classes optionally.
+This makes it easier to integrate other frameworks with these components.

  - [Binder (1)](#binder)
  - [Conditional (1)](#condition)
  - [Loop (1)](#loop)